What is application monitoring?

 Application security monitoring

 The security of an infrastructure is of paramount importance, and the applications are no exception.
 Therefore, application monitoring should always include the security of the monitored apps.
 Fortunately, security monitoring is often part of application monitoring tools, and includes regular checks of vulnerabilities, phishing, and malware against known threats, while also making sure that the applications are not tampered with or are under external attack.
+Paying close attention to dependencies within your application is also essential, since vulnerable third-party libraries or services can expose your applications to security risks.
+Monitoring these dependencies ensures both comprehensive protection and effective oversight of all application services.

 It is also common to implement synthetic monitoring, simulating possible attacks such as denial-of-service or SQL injection.
 Creating ad-hoc tests that try to overload an application's server or to inject malicious code through database queries is an excellent tool to make sure applications are safe and, possibly, discover new bugs in their code base.